m1guelperez/elasticsearch_client/README.md

-# Elasticsearch Client
+# Elasticsearch Client for C++

+## About The Project

-A simple Elasticsearch client, to make use of queries in C++ code.
+A library to make easy use of elasticsearch in C++ projects similar to the Python elasticsearch package.

 ## Prerequisites:

+The code has only been tested on Linux so far.

 To get the best results note the following: